-Made prominent by film and television, Miranda Rights isn’t just a passage recited by arresting officers because it’s iconic.
+Made prominent by film and television, Miranda Rights is not just a passage recited by arresting officers because it is iconic.
 It actually marks that an interrogation has officially started.
 So if it is not recited properly and appropriately, there may be serious repercussions to the case.

 If juveniles are arrested, they are not exempted to the reading of the Miranda Rights.
 However, certain measures must be taken for the welfare of the accused and everyone involved.